tw-mosip/inji-wallet/docs/presentation-during-issuance.md

 **Presentation Interaction**

-- Class PresentationAuthorizationHandler implements AuthorizationHandler
+- Class PresentationDuringIssuanceHandler implements AuthorizationMethodHandler

 - Requirements of the Presentation interaction from Wallet (got as constructor params)